xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 * **Show the Brands block on the home page**: If enabled, the Brands block is displayed on the store's home page.

-* **Order brands in the Brands block by**: The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".
+* **Order brands in the Brands block by**: This settings determines the order in which brand names are listed in the Brands block.
+The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".

 * **Number of items in the Brands block**: Set the maximum number of brands to be displayed in the Brands block on the store front end.
 Brands over this number will be visible on the Brands page, to which a link will be provided at the bottom of the block.